 These cutters are sold in most music stores and can be picked up when you buy strings.
 This way, you will make quick work out of the job and will only need one tool to do it.
 They are also very affordable, so there is no excuse not to have a pair.

 This is our recommended method when it comes to cutting guitar strings.
 We suggest the cutter made by D’addario here.

-If you have an old pair of side cutters lying around, test them on a spare piece of string before cutting the ones on your guitar.
+Do you have an old pair of side cutters lying around?
+Test them on a spare piece of string before cutting the ones on your guitar.
 This will ensure that they are sharp enough to do the job without damaging the strings.

 This is also a recommended method of cutting guitar strings.